pke11y/net-auto-sol/summary-report/blog/parse_cisco_pyats.md

 ### Ansible with pyATS | genie
 Pre-requisite: pyATS and Genie require Python >= 3.4

 The easiest way to use pyATS | Genie is to include the functionality in an Ansible role.
-Follow the installation instructions on the CiscoDevNet github page (https://github.com/CiscoDevNet/ansible-pyats)
+Follow the installation instructions on the CiscoDevNet github page.

 Let's use the Ansible role to retrieve data for 'VRF_ACME' from a Cisco IOS-XE PE router.
 Adding the role to the playbook provides access to the <code>pyats_parser</code> filter that takes the parser name and OS as arguments.